jkb91jkb91/Jenkins_KubeStarter/README.md

 ## Detailed description

 CODE FROM THIS REPO WILL BE TRIGGERED BY THIS JOBS (prerequisuite >>  https://github.com/jkb91jkb91/JenkinsCreator)
-Prerequisuite step will create for us JENKINS instance and bootstrap it with such JOBS
+Prerequisuite step will create for us JENKINS instance and bootstrap it with such jobs:

 JOB1 = A_terraform_stack_create.json
 JOB2 = B_ansible_stack_create.json
 JOB3 = C_ansible_stack_delete.json